pzac/redgraph/README.md

 ```
 And the result rows object will be instances of the classes defined by the `_type` attribute.

+### Notifications

+You can optionally subscribe to `redgraph.query` ActiveSupport notifications.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run